 Few things will have a greater impact on your organization than its culture.

-Failing to allocate the necessary time and effort into building a company culture you can be proud of will leave you with a company culture you accept, or worse, dislike.
+Failing to allocate the necessary time and effort into building a company culture you can be proud of will leave you with a company culture you simply accept, or worse, dislike. 😰

 There's no finish line.
-A truly amazing company culture is a constant work in progress, because as a company evolves, so do its constituents.
+A truly amazing company culture is a constant work in progress, because as a company evolves, so does its people.

 Devote time to nurturing your company culture.
 Exemplify it in every way you can so that your team will be able to recognize and emulate it.